SiLab-Bonn/pyBAR/README.md

 The installation procedure depends on the operating system and software environment.
 Please read our [Step-by-step Installation Guide](https://github.com/SiLab-Bonn/pyBAR/wiki/Step-by-step-Installation-Guide) carefully.

+### Installation of pyBAR

-After the obove steps are completed, clone the pyBAR git repository and then run the following commands from the within project folder:
+After the obove steps are completed, clone the pyBAR git repository.

-1. Install with:
+1. Use the following command to install pyBAR (from within the repository folder):
    ```
-   python setup.py develop
+   pip install -e .
    ```

-2. Testing (from within the pybar/testing folder):
+2. For testing the basic functionality of pyBAR, execute the following command (from within the pybar/testing folder):
    ```
    nosetests test_analysis.py
    ```